Why Renewable Energy Important & We Should Use It

 Can 100% renewable energy really power the world?

 Believe it or not, we absolutely have the potential to create a future where renewable energy is the only energy source powering our world – and the sooner we do so, the better.
-Click here to make the switch to clean power today.
+Click here to support clean power today.

 How will we meet our energy needs in the future?

 Renewable energy can be used everywhere: buildings can be heated and cooled with the help of biomass boilers, solar-thermal water heaters, and even direct geothermal heat.

 Even the transportation industry can use energy from clean sources.
 Renewable electricity can be used to produce electro-fuels like hydrogen, which can easily fuel long-haul transport, such as in shipping and aviation.
 Reducing the overall demand for energy in the transport sector is critical, but it can be accomplished with the help of policies promoting energy conservation and eﬀiciency.

 Industrial process heat can also be covered by green energy, with biomass producing renewable heat and hydrogen providing the necessary energy for cement, iron and steel, and chemical industries.

 The sooner we create a world powered by renewable energy the better.
 If you want to help change the future for the better and protect our planet for future generations, there is an easy way for you to get started.
-You can make a huge change in just a few minutes — just by switching to clean energy with Inspire.
+You can make a huge change in just a few minutes — just by choosing clean energy with Inspire.